The Environmental Activist year starts January 5, 2020

 The Traditional Herbalist semester starts January 5, 2020

-The Wilderness Survivor quarter starts January 11, 2020
+The Wilderness Survivor semester starts February 8, 2020

-The Neighborhood Naturalist quarter starts March 21, 2020
+The Neighborhood Naturalist semester starts February 8, 2020

 In the meantime, check out our Full-Time Summer Residential Career Training Programs

-The Outdoor Teaching Apprenticeship has been our hallmark residential program since 1999 and is available for qualified participants who want to learn to teach wilderness skills in a fast-paced, outdoor setting.
+The Earth Skills Teaching Apprenticeship has been our hallmark residential program since 1999 and is available for qualified participants who want to learn to teach wilderness skills in a fast-paced, outdoor setting.
 Our goal is to ensure that by the end of the summer you have the skillset necessary to work anywhere in the field of outdoor education.
-Be part of our 20th Summer, arriving anytime between June 7-15 to get settled in, attending all our summer camps and expeditions, and departing in late summer or fall after completing wilderness skills coursework.
+Be part of our 20th Summer, arriving anytime between June 7-15 to get settled in, attending all our summer camps and expeditions, and departing in late summer or fall after completing earth skills coursework. $3,000 tuition for early-summer trainings is discounted for previous experience as well as optional early-summer work trade, and fully reimbursed for assisting at summer camps later in the summer, until you are ready to join payroll.
+Apply by May 31st and if accepted, you can participate in a June 14-18 staff training with our pilot Earth Skills Teaching Apprentice (1999) and recent Alone Season 6 Contestant (2019) Nikki van Schyndel.

-The Blue Skye Farm Internship is an entrepreneurial homesteading, sustainability and “permaculture” program that cultivates the home environment in a way that benefits nature and humans.
+The Blue Skye Farm Internship is a sustainable homesteading program with “permaculture” and entrepreneurial components.
+The goal is for you to practice cultivating the home environment in a way that benefits nature as well as humans.
 Certified by the Washington State Farm Internship Program, you’ll help run Blue Skye Farm, home of Wolf Camp and the Conservation College, growing and selling produce on site.
-Arrive on June 7th, and depart in the fall after the last fruits, nuts and berries are ready for market.
+Arrive on June 7th, and depart in the fall after the last fruits, nuts and berries are ready for market. $1,500 tuition includes basic living expenses, is discounted for previous experience, and is reimbursed through farm sales, until you join payroll later in the summer.
+We have one room still availablein the farmhouse for Summer 2019 so apply asap before space fills.

 Future Apprenticeships TBA: